Garlic Naan is My Favorite

 - OLIVE OIL

 How easy is the dough to make?
-It’s pretty easy and requires just a few minutes.
-The dough mixes in under 1 minute and only needs a few turns on a floured surface to form a smooth ball.
+Making the dough for naan is surprisingly simple and quick.
+It only requires a few basic ingredients and can be mixed in under a minute.
+Once the dough comes together, it only needs a few turns on a floured surface to form a smooth ball, making it perfect for both beginner and experienced bakers.

 Serve naan as part of a meal or as an appetizer.
 Use as a wrap for grilled meats such as kabobs and salads.
 Pair with sauces or dips like garlic aioli, homemade hummus, tzatziki sauce, babaganoush, cheese dips, or flavorful bread dipping olive oil recipes.